 A wide assortment of businesses are based along South Broadway and South Jefferson, which merge at Chippewa Street.
 Liberty Hardware, Sump Coffee, and Don’s Meat Market are some of the small businesses along the strip.
 Concordia Publishing House has been in the area for over 150 years, as has St. Alexius Hospital, and the German Cultural Society also harkens back to the early settlers of the area.

 In the center of the neighborhood, straddling Compton Avenue, is Marquette Park.
-Marquette features the only free public pool on the South Side.
+Marquette features the largest free outdoor public pool on the South Side.
 The newly renovated Marquette Park Field House overlooks the neighborhood and provides a great space for meetings, receptions, and more.
-The park also has sports fields, tennis courts, and a playground.
+The Marquette Recreation Center includes a basketball gym and provides activities for youth in the neighborhood.
+Sports fields, tennis courts, and a playground round out Marquette Park’s amenities.

 Due north of Marquette is Gravois Park, from which the surrounding neighborhood takes its name.
 Gravois Park was established in 1812, and eventually the neighborhood grew up around it.
 The park features a beautiful pavilion at its center, and recently a new playground was built.